zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    See :rfc:`6960` for more details on OCSP.

-   :f: The file.
+   :param f: The file.

-   :hashAlgorithm: The hash algorithm used for issuerNameHash and issuerKeyHash.
+   :param hashAlgorithm: The hash algorithm used for issuerNameHash and issuerKeyHash.

-   :issuerNameHash: Hash of the issuer's distinguished name.
+   :param issuerNameHash: Hash of the issuer's distinguished name.

-   :issuerKeyHash: Hash of the issuer's public key.
+   :param issuerKeyHash: Hash of the issuer's public key.

-   :serialNumber: Serial number of the affected certificate.
+   :param serialNumber: Serial number of the affected certificate.

-   :certStatus: Status of the certificate.
+   :param certStatus: Status of the certificate.

-   :revokeTime: Time the certificate was revoked, 0 if not revoked.
+   :param revokeTime: Time the certificate was revoked, 0 if not revoked.

-   :revokeReason: Reason certificate was revoked; empty string if not revoked or not specified.
+   :param revokeReason: Reason certificate was revoked; empty string if not revoked or not specified.

-   :thisUpdate: Time this response was generated.
+   :param thisUpdate: Time this response was generated.

-   :nextUpdate: Time next response will be ready; 0 if not supplied.
+   :param nextUpdate: Time next response will be ready; 0 if not supplied.

    .. zeek:see:: ocsp_request ocsp_request_certificate ocsp_response_status
                 ocsp_response_bytes ocsp_extension